jainaditi01/Data-Science-and-Business-Analytics/readme.txt

-From the given 'Iris' dataset, we have to predict the optimum number of clusters and reperesent it visually.
-We used k-means classification for the task.
+The following are the tasks for Data Science and Business Analytics Project.
+Task 1 : Prediction Using Supervised ML - Predicting the percentage of the student based on the number of hours he/she studies.
+Task 2 : Prediction using Unsupervised ML - Predicting the optimum number of clusters in the given iris dataset.